 Daily Shuttle from Tel Aviv/Jerusalem to Eilat

 A shuttle bus from Jerusalem to Eilat and a shuttle bus from Tel Aviv to Eilat is available 7 days a week all year-round, including Fridays and Saturdays, in both directions.
 This comfortable and convenient one-way shuttle service departs from a central pickup location in Jerusalem and Tel Aviv city to Eilat.
-Offering daily departures in both directions, all vehicles are air-conditioned and modern, making the shuttle an excellent option for travelers.
+Our daily shuttle runs in both directions, with air-conditioned and modern vehicles, making the shuttle an excellent option for travelers.
 From Eilat, travelers can then use another shuttle or take a private taxi directly to the Taba border crossing.
 Using the shuttle service is one of the easiest ways to get from Israel to Sinai.

 Taxi from Israel to Sinai

 Taxis from Israel to the Taba border crossing may range in price depending on the starting location.
 For those traveling from Tel Aviv or Jerusalem, this is a very costly ride.
 However, for those travelers in Eilat, taking a taxi is very reasonable.
-It is recommended to negotiate a flat rate for the drive in these cases.
+We recommend to negotiate a flat rate for the drive in these cases.

 Private transfer from Israel to Sinai